Jacques Hébert

-Jacques René Hébert ([ʒak ʁəne ebɛʁ]; 15 November 1757 – 24 March 1794) was a French journalist and the founder and editor of the extreme radical newspaper Le Père Duchesne during the French Revolution.
+Jacques René Hébert ([ʒak ʁəne ebɛʁ]; 15 November 1757 – 24 March 1794) was a French journalist and the leading figure of the radical Hébertists political group during the French Revolution.
+As the founder and editor of the radical newspaper Le Père Duchesne, he had thousands of followers known as the Hébertists (French Hébertistes).
+A proponent of the Reign of Terror, he was eventually guillotined.

-Hébert was a leader of the French Revolution and had thousands of followers as the Hébertists (French Hébertistes); he himself was sometimes called Père Duchesne, a name which he shared with his newspaper.

 Early life

-Jacques René Hébert was born on 15 November 1757 in Alençon, to goldsmith, former trial judge, and deputy consul Jacques Hébert (died 1766) and Marguerite Beunaiche de Houdrie (1727–1787).
+Jacques René Hébert was born on 15 November 1757 in Alençon into a Protestant Huguenot family, to goldsmith, former trial judge, and deputy consul Jacques Hébert (died 1766) and Marguerite Beunaiche de Houdrie (1727–1787).

-Hébert studied law at the College of Alençon and went into practice as a clerk in a solicitor of Alençon, in which position he was ruined by a lawsuit against a Dr. Clouet.
-Hébert fled first to Rouen and then to Paris.
-For a while, he passed through a difficult financial time and lived through the support of a hairdresser in Rue des Noyers.
-There he found work in a theater, La République, where he wrote plays in his spare time, but these were never produced.
+Hébert studied law at the College of Alençon and went into practice as a clerk for a solicitor in Alençon, in which position he was ruined by a lawsuit against a Dr. Clouet.
+Hébert fled first to Rouen and then to Paris in 1780 to evade a substantial one thousand livre fine imposed for charges of slander.
+For a while, he passed through a difficult financial time and was supported by a hairdresser in Rue des Noyers.
+There he found work in a theater, La République, where he wrote plays in his spare time; but these were never produced.
 Hébert was eventually fired for theft and entered the service of a doctor.
-It is said he lived through expediency and scams.
+It is said he lived through expediency and fraud.

-In 1789, he began his writing with a pamphlet "la Lanterne magique ou le Fléau des Aristocrates" (Magic Lantern, or Scourge of Aristocrats).
+In 1789, he began his writing with a pamphlet La Lanterne magique ou le Fléau des Aristocrates ("The Magic Lantern, or Scourge of Aristocrats").
 He published a few booklets.
 In 1790, he attracted attention through a pamphlet he published, and became a prominent member of the political club of the Cordeliers in 1791.